1. Better Organizations for Nature

-The Gosling Foundation will consider unsolicited proposals that are innovative and strategic in nature and have the potential to significantly impact the areas of its interest, protection of lands of ecological value and environmental education with an emphasis on nature awareness and appreciation.
+The Gosling Foundation will consider and occasionally approve unsolicited proposals that are innovative, strategic in nature and have the potential to significantly impact areas of interest such as protection of lands of ecological value and environmental education with an emphasis on nature awareness, appreciation and protection.
 One page proposals can be directed to the Foundation’s Project Consultant.
-Please include how the proposal is innovative and strategic in meeting the Foundation’s interests and is consistent with its guiding principles.
+Please include:

 Electronic copies of your last annual report are also beneficial.